These Library databases focus on education research and are valuable when looking for information including:

 This video demonstrates how to use both Scopus and Web of Science to identify the right journal for you.

-You’ll notice that we have used quotation marks for common phrases, asterisk to find variations in word endings and OR to include synonyms.
+For our example topic, we'll focus on "fostering collaboration in online learning at University."
+At the search screen, input your search strategy.
+You'll notice that we have used quotation marks for common phrases, asterisks to find variations in word endings, and or to include synonyms.
+Click Search.
+Here are our results.

 On the lands that we study, we walk, and we live, we acknowledge and respect the traditional custodians and cultural knowledge holders of these lands.